sdoibanfwae/SDTStateMachine/README.md

 		}
 ```

 Condition variables are more reusable than states, so they can help you keep the states simpler.
+Also I no longer recommend using "hilt" as a value for depth, instead use the separate "hilted" variable.
 See StateMachineExample2 for more examples.